shreystechtips/pythonbytes/projects/README.md

 - **You have a chessboard and a knight placed upon it.
 Find a path of legal knight moves that visits every square once.**
 - **Create a text adventure where a player must determine the right series of steps to escape from a locked room.**
 - **Create a program that plays a simple game like tic-tac-toe or Nim against a human.**
+- **Use a simple procedure called the *Chaos Game* to create a fractal structure with infinite permiter and zero area**
 - **Create an interactive program: Ask the player some questions; then tell them something interesting.**
 - **Create a program that is able to find its way out of a maze.**
+- **Use the rules of complex arithmetic to create one of an infinite number of Julia Set fractals.**
 - **You study whales and their calls and you would like to try and talk to them.**
 - **Ditch Day Stack: An advanced project for those who complete some other project and wish to do more.**